Galiza Ceibe-OLN

 Galiza Ceibe-OLN (in English: Liberated Galiza-National Liberation Organization) was an independentist and socialist political party in Galicia, Spain.
-Galiza Ceibe was founded on 1980 by the Galician Party of the Proletariat (Partido Galego do Proletariado, PGP) as a political and electoral front, originally to present a list in Vigo and in other galician municipalities under the name Agrupación Electoral Galicia Ceibe in the 1979 local elections.
+Galiza Ceibe was founded on 1980 by the Galician Party of the Proletariat (Partido Galego do Proletariado, PGP) as a political and electoral front, originally to present a list in Vigo and in other Galician municipalities under the name Agrupación Electoral Galicia Ceibe in the 1979 local elections.

 History

 Foundation and dissolution of the PGP

 The list gained 1,926 votes (2.22%) and no seats in Vigo and 2 town councillors in Salvaterra de Miño.
-In 1980 the PGP transformed Galiza Ceibe-OLN in a political party.
+In 1980 the PGP transformed Galiza Ceibe-OLN into a political party.
 In 1981 the PGP dissolved itself, and its militants joined Galiza Ceibe.
 Espiral was the party newspaper.
 The same year 16 Galician nationalists were arrested by police charged with membership of an armed band.
-Among the arrested there were several members of Galiza Ceibe.
+Among the arrested were several members of Galiza Ceibe.
 The arrests led to protests and riots, with the participation of the Galician People's Union and the AN-PG.
 All the detainees were released between 1981 and 1983.
 In the 1980 autonomy referendum Galiza Ceibe supported both abstention and negative vote.